Indo-Western clothing: History

 Until as late as 1961, the beach city of India known as Goa was still under Portuguese control.
 In fact, the Portuguese did not even formally recognize Indian sovereignty over the city until 1975.
 Throughout the years India was home to many European colonies, but the two most influential have been the Portuguese and the British.
 The event that began the colonization process of India was when famed Portuguese explorer Vasco da Gama discovered a trade route into Kerala linking Europe and India.
 The Portuguese created a lengthy relationship with India that was predicated on the spice trade.

 Due to the Portuguese occupation of Goa, the Goan culture and people were heavily influenced by the Portuguese culture.
 In 1510 Goa experienced the Portuguese conquest of Goa, which resulted in a heavy Christianization of the region.
 Events like this helped shape the culture of contemporary Goa.

 Then from 1782 to 1800, the people of Goa underwent the Goa inquisition.
-During this time you could be heavily persecuted if you were caught performing non-Christian worship, rituals, or clothing.
+During this time people could be heavily persecuted if caught performing non-Christian worship, rituals, or clothing.
 Goa continued to receive strong Portuguese influence until their decline in the region during the 1800s.
 Although Goa is now a sovereign state of India, it still retains its Portuguese history and culture.
 In 2012, Goan designer Wendell Rodricks stated that “Indo-western clothing originated in Goa.”

 On December 31, 1600, Queen Elizabeth I formally allowed trade in the East Indies to The Company of Merchants of London Trading into the East Indies.
 This was a strategic move to compete in the Dutch-controlled spice trade.
 In August 1858, the British crown formally gained control of India.
 At this time, Britain had control of most of India, through either direct control or vassal kingdoms.
 In 1858, the historical Indian independence movement began, which lasted until 1947.
 At midnight on August 15, 1947, the Indian independence movement came to an end as the Indian Independence Act is signed.
 The days following the signing of this bill were filled with bloodshed between the different religions of India.